 Bees4life on tour

-Because we know that there are so many amazing projects and people who are doing great work for the bees and us humans and are an incredible source of inspiration!
+We know that there are many amazing environmental projects and people in this world.
+They do great work for the bees and us humans and are an incredible source of inspiration!

-It’s time to showcase what positive things are happening around the world on a local scale!
+It’s time to showcase what positive things are happening around the world.

 We start in Australia.
-The second country will be New Zealand.
 But we are interested in initiatives around the world.

 Follow us on our journey and get to know all the projects!